 Skip links

-stop being codependent
+stop a being codependent

 How to Stop Being Codependent

 According to addiction research, the term codependent was coined to describe the family members and friends who form unhealthy relationships with individuals suffering from drug and alcohol addiction.
-This is counter-productive and gets in the way of recovery, because it enables the substance abuse disorder.
+This is counter-productive and gets in the way of recovery because it enables the substance abuse disorder.
 Codependent relationships are harmful, and it is critical to recognize if you are in one.

 Codependency